Santa Barbara has one of Southern California's most active harbors, mainly used for fishing and recreation.

 MUST ORDER: Branzino, Pan Con Tomate with Jamon Iberico, Patatas, Secreto

 Sherry Villanueva and Dan Russo have built an interesting culinary compound in the Funk Zone, including this fast casual cafe with penny-lined outer walls.
-Order sandwiches, salads, oak-fired pizzas and La Colombe Torrefaction coffee at the counter before retreating to the bamboo-shielded concrete patio.
+Order sandwiches, salads, oak-fired pizzas and La Colombe coffee at the counter before retreating to the bamboo-shielded concrete patio.
 There, you’ll find wood tables, colorful murals, and plenty of plant-life, some found in metal bathtubs.
-Each menu item has at least one twist, whether it’s harissa marinara in the meatball sandwich or grapes in the toasted farro and arugula salad.
-Then again, of course a wine country salad would have grapes.
+Each menu item has at least one twist, whether it’s giardiniera and Fresno chilies in the meatball sub or pomegranate molasses and mint in the roasted cauliflower.